-In the spring of 2009, ATL Collective Co-Founder David Berkeley was approached by the owner of a coffee bar in the Old Fourth Ward of Atlanta to bring music into its loft-like upstairs space.
+In the spring of 2009, ATL Collective Co-Founder David Berkeley was approached by the owner of a coffee bar in the Old Fourth Ward of Atlanta to bring music into its loft-like upstairs space (now Sister Louisa’s CHURCH).
 Berkeley immediately sought to partner up with friend and fellow musician Micah Dalton, and the two began brainstorming on how to make the most of the possibility.

 For the Love of Vinyl

 David and Micah wanted to create an event that was unique and had the potential to transform the Atlanta music scene.
 They wanted to create something that was supportive, collaborative, and non-competitive.
 So on the back of napkins, they began dreaming up a bold new concept.
 The vision they conceived was to tap into the wealth of Atlanta musical talent to collectively relive classic albums.
 Discover your next favorite artist while singing along to your old favorite songs.
 So it began.

 In its early days, Dalton and Berkeley created pop-up shows monthly upstairs at the original 4th Ward shop.
 Everything was very DIY.
 They hand-picked the albums and the acts to relive the songs.
 They secured food donations from local vendors that tied into the albums (red velvet cake when covering the Velvet Underground).
 They brought in lights and sound.
 They made the shows happen.